amanrai31/Tools-Tech/OS(Linux)/README.md

 ## MultiUser envionment (Modern linux supports multiuser facility)

 Normal user - Can modify their own file, but can not make system wide changes.
 SuperUser/RootUser - Can do both.
+(SuperUser home directory is root)

 Note : Not reccomended to use the root acc. for normal user.
 Admistrator can borrow root's privilages using sudo command.